 We hear the term “identity theft” often, but what are we really talking about when we hear the words identity theft?
 Identity theft occurs when someone uses your personally identifying information, like your name, Social Security number, or credit card number, without your permission, to commit fraud or other crimes.

-A recently published list of the ways stolen identities are commonly used shows false tax and wage documents making up over 45% of cases.
-The second most common use was related to credit card accounts.
-Let me pause briefly to point out that these statistics show that tax fraud is very common and is one area where we should be particularly careful.
-We have enough other reasons to keep our tax refunds from being large, but the risk of fraud gives us one more.
+Let me pause briefly to point out that tax fraud is one area where we should be particularly careful.
+This gives us one more reason to keep our tax refunds from being large.
 I’ve seen a couple of situations where people were counting on a tax refund greater than $10,000 only to find out a fake tax return had already been filed and their refund had been issued to somebody else’s bank account.
 While they were eventually able to sort through the details, it still took a lot of time and effort and created some enormous headaches.
 It may have still happened even if the amount was smaller, but it wouldn’t have been as much of a financial burden for the victim.

 How do they get your information?

 There are a lot of ways people can get your personal information.
-In many cases, it is someone you know that found themselves in a desperate situation.
+In many cases, as shocking as it may seem, it is someone you know that found themselves in a desperate situation.
 That person could be a friend, a friend of a family member, a co-worker or the employee of an organization that has your personal information.
 There could also be a data breach or perhaps they drew some personal information from you with a phishing scam.
 The possibilities are endless and we just need to be careful to not spread our information more widely than we’re required.

 How do we manage the risk?